Frequently Asked Questions

 This choice will not have an effect on your ability to get a job or your success in applying for graduate school, though it does serve to formally certify additional language skills you have earned.

-Yes.
-HSP awards scholarships to five students per academic year.
+Yes!
 The online application typically opens in late fall.
 Recipients are notified by the end of each spring semester and awarded the following academic year.
 Among other requirements, HSP scholarships require applicants to be declared in the HSP program.
 The College of Social & Behavioral Science has additional scholarships available to HSP applicants.

 HSP is an open major and therefore does not require an application or prerequisite courses in order to declare.
 Students have the option to choose between either a Bachelor of Science (BS), or a Bachelor of Arts (BA) degree.
 If you have been accepted to the Honors College you may declare an Honors BS or BA in HSP.
 HSP does not have a separate departmental Honors track.